Blog · Review Essay · Last reviewed June 25, 2026

 Hayles separates cognition from reflective thought.
 Consciousness is slow, narrating, selective, and self-centered.
 It can deliberate, tell stories, make reasons explicit, and connect experience to language.
 But it cannot process every signal, bodily state, environmental change, habit, threat, cue, or pattern that makes deliberate action possible.

-The cognitive nonconscious is Hayles's name for this active layer below awareness.
+The cognitive nonconscious is Hayles's name for this active layer below and alongside awareness.
 It is not the Freudian unconscious, and it is not mere mechanical stimulus response.
 It interprets, sorts, anticipates, selects, and coordinates.
-It lets organisms and technical systems respond meaningfully to changing environments without waiting for self-conscious explanation.
+It lets organisms and technical systems respond to changing environments without waiting for self-conscious explanation.

-That shift matters because it changes what counts as cognition.
-If cognition requires private human awareness, machines can only simulate it from outside.
-If cognition means context-sensitive information processing that guides choice among possible actions, then many living systems and some technical systems can participate in cognitive processes without becoming persons.
+That shift matters because it separates cognition from personhood.
+If cognition requires private human awareness, machines can only imitate it from outside.
+If cognition means context-sensitive information processing that guides action among possibilities, then many living systems and some technical systems can participate in cognitive processes without becoming moral subjects.
+For AI governance, the point is not to grant personhood to every adaptive system.
+It is to notice where useful nonconscious processing has been given institutional consequence.

 Cognitive Assemblages